WaxOn/WaxOff

 Toolbar

-The top bar contains the mode switcher (WaxOn | WaxOff) on the left, followed by a Preset picker, and then the action buttons.
-Clicking the active mode button returns to the mode picker.
+The top bar contains the mode switcher (WaxOn | WaxOff) on the left, followed by a Preset picker, and then the action buttons (Process, Remove, Clear).
+The far right end of the toolbar holds the settings-sidebar toggle.

 File List